airnativeextensions/nativeextensions-documentation/docs/applicationrater/application-rate-dialog.md

 ## Displaying the Rate Dialog

-If you have `autoPrompt` set then the dialog will be displayed when the `applicationLaunched` function is called and the conditions have been met.
+If you have `autoPrompt` set then the dialog will be displayed when the `applicationLaunched()`, or `userDidSignificantEvent()` function is called and the conditions have been met.

-Alternatively if you wish to control when to display the dialog you can set `autoPrompt` to be false and instead query the `hasMetConditions` function, calling `showRateDialog` if appropriate.
+Alternatively if you wish to control when to display the dialog you can set `autoPrompt` to be false and instead query the `hasMetConditions()` function, calling `showRateDialog()` if appropriate.
 Eg:

+AIR:

 ```actionscript
 if (ApplicationRater.service.hasMetConditions())